Sialitech/label-siali/docs/source/guide/webhook_reference.md

 <br/>

 ## Annotation Created
-Sent when an annotation is created for a task in Label Studio.
+Sent when an annotation is created for a task in Siali Label.
 See how to [set up a webhook for this event](webhooks.html).

 ### Webhook payload details